Partitioning & Sharding

 Partition Migration

-Section titled “Partition Migration”Partition Migration (Dynamic Scaling)
+Section titled “Partition Migration”Partition Migration (Gated Sharding Path)

 Migration Sequence

-- Individual slots are briefly paused during the ownership handoff
+- Individual slots are briefly paused during the ownership handoff.

 Per-Slot Metrics